-At the data cut-off for final analysis (February 29, 2016), among patients who started treatment (n = 567), 309 (83%) in the regorafenib arm and 183 (95%) in the placebo arm discontinued the study drug.
+At the data cut-off for final analysis (February 29, 2016) among patients who started treatment (n = 567), 309 (83%) in the regorafenib arm and 183 (95%) in the placebo arm discontinued the study drug.
 The most frequent reason for treatment discontinuation was disease progression.
 Median treatment duration was 3.6 mo with regorafenib and 1.9 mo with placebo.
-With a median follow-up of 7 mo, median OS was 10.6 mo in the regorafenib arm vs 7.8 mo in the placebo arm [hazard ratio (HR) = 0.63 95% confidence interval (CI): 0.50-0.79, P < 0.0001].
+With a median follow-up of 7 mo, median OS was 10.6 mo in the regorafenib arm versus 7.8 mo in the placebo arm [hazard ratio (HR) = 0.63 95% confidence interval (CI): 0.50-0.79, P < 0.0001].
 The same survival gain was confirmed in the updated survival analysis performed almost 1 year after the first one (10.7 mo vs 7.9 mo, HR = 0.61, P < 0.0001)[17].
-Median PFS by mRECIST was 3.1 mo in regorafenib arm and 1.5 mo in the placebo arm.
-Regorafenib was superior to placebo in all the efficacy endpoints and similar results have been demonstrated by RECIST 1.1 assessment (Table 1)[18].
+The median PFS by mRECIST was 3.1 mo in the regorafenib arm and 1.5 mo in the placebo arm.
+Regorafenib was superior to placebo in all the efficacy endpoints, and similar results have been demonstrated by RECIST 1.1 assessment (Table 1)[18].

 The safety population included 567 patients (99% of randomized patients), 374 in the regorafenib group and 193 in the placebo group.
 All patients in the regorafenib arm and 93% of patients in the placebo arm had at least one adverse event (AE), graded using NCI-CTCAE version 4.03.
 These AEs were deemed related to the study drug in 93% of patients on regorafenib and 52% of patients on placebo (Table 2).
-Most frequently observed grade 3-4 AEs were hypertension (15% of patients on regorafenib vs 5% of patients on placebo), hand-foot skin reaction (HFSR) (13% vs 1%), fatigue (9% vs 5%), and diarrhea (3% vs none).
+The most frequently observed grade 3-4 AEs were hypertension (15% of patients on regorafenib vs 5% of patients on placebo), hand-foot skin reaction (HFSR) (13% vs 1%), fatigue (9% vs 5%), and diarrhea (3% vs none).
 According to prior sorafenib dosing, grade ≥ 3 HFSR, fatigue, anorexia, and increased bilirubin were slightly higher in the group of patients that received < 800 mg compared with 800 mg, as last dose, while no difference was observed in rates of other treatment-emergent adverse events (TEAEs).
 Therefore, the last sorafenib dose may not predict the onset of TEAEs occurring with regorafenib[19].
 Serious AEs (SAEs) and death rates were similar in the two groups; SAEs were attributed to the study drug in 10% of patients on regorafenib and 3% of patients on placebo.
-Grade 5 AEs occurring within 30 d after the last dose of treatment were observed in 13% of patients in regorafenib patients and 20% in placebo arm and were deemed related to the study drug in 7 patients on regorafenib and 2 patients on placebo (both liver failure).
-Regorafenib was interrupted or reduced in 68% of patients and discontinued in 25% of patients due to AEs, while 31% of patients on placebo interrupted or reduced treatment and 19% of patients on placebo discontinued due to AEs.
-The most common AEs responsible for regorafenib discontinuation were aspartate aminotransferase (AST) or alanine aminotransferase increase (2% and 1%) and HFSR (2%).
+Grade 5 AEs occurring within 30 d after the last dose of treatment were observed in 13% of patients on regorafenib and 20% in the placebo arm, and were deemed related to the study drug in seven patients on regorafenib and two patients on placebo (both liver failure).
+Regorafenib was interrupted or reduced in 68% of patients, and discontinued in 25% of patients due to AEs, while 31% of patients on placebo interrupted or reduced treatment, and 19% of patients on placebo discontinued due to AEs.
+The most common AEs responsible for regorafenib discontinuation were aspartate aminotransferase (AST) or alanine aminotransferase increase (2% and 1%, respectively) and HFSR (2%).

-Quality of life during the study was assessed by several questionnaires (Functional Assessment of Cancer Therapy-General and Hepatobiliary, EQ-5D, EQ-VAS) and no statistically significant changes in QOL were detected between the two treatment arms.
+Quality of life during the study was assessed by several questionnaires (Functional Assessment of Cancer Therapy-General and Hepatobiliary, EQ-5D, EQ-VAS), and no statistically significant changes in QOL were detected between the two treatment arms.